Economy of England in the Middle Ages: Great Famine

 The Great Famine of 1315 began a number of acute crises in the English agrarian economy.
-The famine centred on a sequence of harvest failures in 1315, 1316 and 1321, combined with an outbreak of murrain, a sickness amongst sheep and oxen in 1319–21 and the fatal ergotism, a fungus amongst the remaining stocks of wheat.
+The famine centred on a sequence of harvest failures in 1315, 1316 and 1321 and combined with an outbreak of murrain, a sickness amongst sheep and oxen in 1319–21 and the fatal ergotism, a fungus amongst the remaining stocks of wheat.
 Many people died in the ensuing famine, and the peasantry were said to have been forced to eat horses, dogs and cats as well as conducted cannibalism against children, although these last reports are usually considered to be exaggerations.
 Poaching and encroachment on the royal forests surged, sometimes on a mass scale.
 Sheep and cattle numbers fell by up to a half, significantly reducing the availability of wool and meat, and food prices almost doubled, with grain prices particularly inflated.
 Food prices remained at similar levels for the next decade.
 Salt prices also increased sharply due to the wet weather.

 Various factors exacerbated the crisis.
 Economic growth had already begun to slow significantly in the years prior to the crisis and the English rural population was increasingly under economic stress, with around half the peasantry estimated to possess insufficient land to provide them with a secure livelihood.
 Where additional land was being brought into cultivation, or existing land cultivated more intensively, the soil may have become exhausted and useless.
 Bad weather also played an important part in the disaster; 1315–16 and 1318 saw torrential rains and an incredibly cold winter, which in combination badly impacted on harvests and stored supplies.
 The rains of these years were followed by drought in the 1320s and another fierce winter in 1321, complicating recovery.
 Disease, independent of the famine, was also high during the period, striking at the wealthier as well as the poorer classes.
 The commencement of war with France in 1337 only added to the economic difficulties.
 The Great Famine firmly reversed the population growth of the 12th and 13th centuries and left a domestic economy that was "profoundly shaken, but not destroyed".